Afroturbonilla hattenbergeriana

 Afroturbonilla hattenbergeriana is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 This species is one of three other species within the Afroturbonilla genus, with the exception of the others being Afroturbonilla engli and Afroturbonilla multitudinalis.

 Distribution

-This species occurs within the Atlantic Ocean off the west coast of Angola.
+This species occurs within the Atlantic Ocean off Guinea and the west coast of Angola.